wsor4035/devwiki/content/mapgen/_index.md

 The **map generator** (“mapgen” for short) is the Luanti component that procedurally generates the world around the player.

 The Luanti engine provides several built-in map generators implemented in C++.
 It is possible to choose between them when creating a world.
-Most of them are based on Perlin noises, functions which allow associating to each point a random yet consistent value.
+Most of them are based on Perlin noises: functions which allow associating to each point a random yet consistent value.

 Additionally, you can [write your own mapgen in Lua](/mapgen/custom-lua-mapgen), based on the `singlenode` built-in map generator that generates an empty world.